ror-community/ror-site/content/blog/2026-03-23-europepmc-scilifelab-ror.md

 Building on an existing collaborations, the two organisations established a joint Memorandum of Understanding (MoU).
 As part of this the Europe PMC team has been working closely with SciLifeLab on opportunities to jointly strengthen support of open science.

 ## How are you using ROR IDs?

 Too often, research outputs aren’t linked to the organisations that fund them.
 Even when ROR IDs exist, they aren’t always connected to the relevant research, making it challenging to identify which organisations supported the work.
-This is the exact challenge SciLifeLab had, and worked with Europe PMC to tackle it.
+This is the exact challenge SciLifeLab worked with Europe PMC to tackle.

 SciLifeLab identified, through human curation, numerous relevant articles that they supported, which weren’t linked to them.
 SciLifeLab shared those article identifiers with Europe PMC, which linked their ROR ID to the relevant articles.
-This added over 16,500 ROR IDs to the Europe PMC corpus, now openly available via the [Europe PMC Articles API](https://europepmc.org/RestfulWebService#!/Europe32PMC32Articles32RESTful32API/search) and through search on the [website interface](https://europepmc.org/search?query=ORG_ID%3Aror.org%2F04ev03g22).
+This added ROR IDs to over over 16,500 items in the Europe PMC corpus, now openly available via the [Europe PMC Articles API](https://europepmc.org/RestfulWebService#!/Europe32PMC32Articles32RESTful32API/search) and through search on the [website interface](https://europepmc.org/search?query=ORG_ID%3Aror.org%2F04ev03g22) using the syntax `ORG_ID:ror.org/04ev03g22`.

-{{< figure src="/img/blog/europepmc/ror-search-scilifelab-europe-pmc.png" alt="Screenshot of Europe PMC search for SciLifeLab's ROR ID." caption="Users can now find research supported by SciLifeLab by searching on SciLifeLab's ROR ID, [ror.org/04ev03g22](http://ror.org/04ev03g22)." >}}
+{{< figure src="/img/blog/europepmc/ror-search-scilifelab-europe-pmc.png" alt="Screenshot of Europe PMC search for SciLifeLab's ROR ID." caption="Users can now find research supported by SciLifeLab by searching on SciLifeLab's ROR ID [ror.org/04ev03g22](http://ror.org/04ev03g22)." >}}

 ## How did you add ROR IDs?

 The team at SciLifeLab have been developing ways to identify and link their research outputs such as software and data to publications.
 An initial step in this process is to identify their publication output, which is no small feat\!
 SciLifeLab is not always included as an author affiliation so current advances in machine learning and AI would not identify this.
-As a result, human curation is required to generate the publication list.
+SciLifeLab has an internal archive of publications that are produced by, or affiliated with, SciLifeLab, which is available via an [published online web interface](https://publications-affiliated.scilifelab.se/publications/table).
+ In order to generate this list, human curation/reporting is required.
 This is a similar challenge shared by many institutions, the EMBL open science team included.
+Both EMBL and SciLifeLab will continue to send periodic updates to Europe PMC to keep the data current.

 ## What else would you like to say?